BitcoinQnA/node-guide/_pages/core.md

 permalink: /core/
 ---

+'Bitcoin Core' is the name of the [software](https://github.com/bitcoin/bitcoin) at the heart of **every** node implementation listed on this website.
+It is the ruleset that all Bitcoin users agree upon.
+The rest of this page covers the graphical user interface that is built around this software and is maintained by Core [developers](https://github.com/bitcoin/bitcoin/graphs/contributors).

 [Bitcoin Core](https://bitcoincore.org/) is the most popular and simplest way to run your own node.
 Core is software that you can download in a matter of clicks onto any laptop or computer.
 If you want to run a node quickly and without spending a lot, Core is the best option to get started.
 The user interface is somewhat basic (by design) but comes with everything you need to send/receive and verify your own transactions with your own node.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/node-guide/master/images/photo_2020-10-25_16-27-15.jpg" class=responsive width="500" height="350" maxheight="350">